Well, it’s happening. In-person events are coming back!

 But in general, virtual event platforms are way more affordable than that Downtown ballroom you’ve had your eye on.
 I mean, do you really need that one archway to welcome in a select few when you could host a virtual event for the millions?

-Event planners know that securing a space is only one teensy tiny bit of the battle.
+Event and meeting planners know that securing a space is only one teensy tiny bit of the battle.
 There’s catering, event marketing, photo booths, etc.

 But all of that can easily be done through a virtual event.
 I mean, a virtual event booth, virtual networking, virtual meetings, virtual booths?